MasonWirtz/MasonWirtz.github.io/Publications.md

 Wirtz, Mason A. (in prep.)

-Sociolinguistic competence in adult second language acquisition.
-Dynamics of linguistic, socioaffective and cognitive factors in sociolinguistic development.
+*Sociolinguistic competence in adult second language acquisition.
+Dynamics of linguistic, socioaffective and cognitive factors in sociolinguistic development.*
 PhD thesis

 Wirtz, Mason A. (2020)

-Strategieneinsatz zum Erwerb rezeptiver Varietätenkompetenzen im mittelbairischen Dialektgebiet.
+*Strategieneinsatz zum Erwerb rezeptiver Varietätenkompetenzen im mittelbairischen Dialektgebiet.*
 OhioLink: Online repository for Masters' and PhD theses

+# Journal articles

+Wirtz, Mason A. (under review)
+Discourse completion tasks meet virtual reality: A pilot study on virtual reality as an elicitation instrument. submitted to *Second Language Research*